Dada 5000: Bellator MMA

+Suspension and retirement

+In May 2016, Harris stated his intention of not competing in MMA again for the immediate future due to his health concerns, but hoped to be back in action for combat sports when he was fully recovered.
+In addition, as a result of the events surrounding his fight with Slice and his health concern, Harris was suspended from MMA in the state of Texas indefinitely.
+Harris confirmed on August 16, 2021, in an interview with Jimmy Smith of Fight Nation that his fight with Slice was indeed his last and that he was retired from MMA.
+A return to combat sports was later ruled out for Harris as he was also barred from competing in a bare-knuckle boxing match in November 2022, as in addition to the Texas commission, the Florida commission made their decision based on the judgement of the Texas suspension.

 Promoting career

 BYB Extreme Fighting Series

 In April 2019, Harris started his own bare-knuckle fighting promotion in Miami, Florida.
 Serving as the promoter and face of the organization, BYB Extreme Fighting Series hosted its first event in April 2019; the event was notable for having the self-proclaimed smallest cage in combat sports.
 Known as the "trigon," the triangular cage debuted at the first event.
 BYB Extreme Fighting Series' next event "Brawl III: Brawl at the Rock," took place on March 7, 2020.
 The card was headlined by Chris Barnett taking on Matt Kovacs, with the co-main event being Mike Trujillo taking on Matt Delanoit.